espressif/esp-matter/docs/en/using_chip_tool.rst

 1.3.3 Attaching Bluetooth module to WSL2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the busid of the bluetooth module.
+Get the BUSID of the bluetooth module. [`Tested using usbipd-win 4.0.0`]

 .. code-block:: ini

-    usbipd wsl list
+    usbipd list

 Attach the bluetooth module to WSL2 instance using usbipd.

 .. code-block:: ini

-    usbipd wsl attach --distribution Ubuntu-22.04 --busid 1-10
+    usbipd attach --wsl --busid=<BUSID>

-Replace the --distribution and --busid arguments appropriately.

 .. code-block:: ini